Latina woman in grey sweater writing in notebook in front row of seminar class

 Are you taking core classes or electives?

-Just like how you should consider the difficulty of your college classes, you should also consider how much they'll actually matter for your degree.
-For instance, with my degree, there were some classes I could take any time (like a fun programming class) and others I could only take in a certain order (like Physics II after Physics I).
+Just like how you should consider the difficulty of your college classes, you should also consider how much they'll matter for your degree.
+For instance, with my degree, there were some classes I could take at any time (like a fun programming class), and others I could only take in a certain order (like Physics II after Physics I).
 The classes you need to take at certain times should be the easiest to schedule, but the changeable courses make planning all the more important.
 You don’t want to miss out on a required class for your major!
 Also, pro tip: by knowing when you want to take classes in advance, you'll be able to register before any other students.

 One last piece of advice: try to schedule your classes around a major and a minor if you can.
 Besides your major classes, if you stick to roughly 15 credits per semester, you'll have room in your schedule for “miscellaneous” classes every year.
 Instead of taking random unrelated classes, I recommend taking classes all in one department.
-This is an efficient way to get a "free" minor without taking on extra coursework, because most departments provide classes that fill core requirements.
+This is an efficient way to get a "free" minor without taking on extra coursework because most departments provide classes that fill core requirements.
 (You might even be able to eke out a double major!)
 This was how I was able to get a Philosophy minor with just one philosophy class every semester, where I would have otherwise had a random society, writing, or reading course.

 Related: College Options for Students With Multiple Major Interests